hpowell20/cs2063-master/Winter2022/labs/java/Lab6-Threading/README.md

 **Task 1**

 1. Download the skeleton project for the lab and review the existing code.
-  * This app uses the master/detail flow (MDF) pattern which we briefly saw in lecture 2 and is similar in structure to an app created with the Android Studio Master/Detail Flow template
+  * This app uses the Primary/Detail flow pattern
-    * Lecture example can be found [here](https://github.com/hpowell20/cs2063-winter-2021-examples/tree/master/Lecture2/MDFDemo)

-  * The MDF pattern employs multiple default layout files to make the UI adapt to different screen sizes and orientations:
+  * This pattern employs multiple default layout files to make the UI adapt to different screen sizes and orientations:
     * activity_geodata_detail.xml
     * activity_geodata_list.xml
     * geodata_detail.xml